odakahirokazu/RubyROOT/README.md

 By default, `CMAKE_INSTALL_PREFIX` is set to `$HOME`; the ruby extention library will be installed in `$HOME/lib/ruby`.
+You may use following options:
+- ENABLE_MINUIT2 (enable Minuit2, default=ON)

+After successful cmake, just do make and make install.

     $ make
     $ make install